Rocket-powered aircraft: World War II

 Japan, who was allied to Nazi Germany, secured the design schematics of the Me 163 Komet.
 After considerable effort, it successfully established its own production capability, which was used to produce a limited number of its own copies, known as the Mitsubishi J8M, which performed its first powered flight on 7 July 1945.
 Furthermore, Japan attempted to develop its own domestically designed rocket-powered interceptor, the Mizuno Shinryu; neither the J8M or the Shinryu ever saw combat.
 The Japanese also produced approximately 850 Yokosuka MXY-7 Ohka rocket-powered suicide attack aircraft during the Second World War, a number were deployed in the Battle of Okinawa.
 Postwar analysis concluded that the Ohkas impact was negligible, and that no U.S. Navy capital ships had been hit during the attacks due to the effective defensive tactics that were employed.

 Other experimental aircraft included the Soviet Bereznyak-Isayev BI-1 that flew in 1942 while the Northrop XP-79 was originally planned with rocket engines but switched to jet engines for its first and only flight in 1945.
 A rocket-assisted P-51D Mustang was developed by North American Aviation that could attain 515 mph.
-The engine ran on fumaric acid and aniline which was stored in two 75 USgal under wing drop tanks.
+The engine ran on red fuming nitric acid and aniline which was stored in two 75 USgal under wing drop tanks.
 The plane was tested in flight in April 1945.
 The rocket engine could run for about a minute.
 Similarly, the Messerschmitt Me 262 "Heimatschützer" series used a combination of rocket and jet propulsion to allow for shorter take-offs, faster climb rate, and even greater speeds.